 Let's take a look at the specifics of the syntax in this example.
-The first thing we see is case n.
-This statement starts a case block, in which only match statements can occur.
-Each match statement will attempt to match its given pattern against the value in the case block.
+The first thing we see is match n.
+This statement starts a case block, in which only case statements can occur.
+Each case statement will attempt to match its given pattern against the value in the case block.
 Only the first successful match inside of any given case block will be executed.
 When a match is successful, any variable bindings in that match will also be performed.
-Additionally, as is true in this case, match statements can also have if guards that will check the given condition before the match is considered final.
-Finally, after the case block, an else statement is allowed, which will only be executed if no match statement is.
+Additionally, as is true in this case, case statements can also have if guards that will check the given condition before the match is considered final.
+Finally, after the case block, an else statement is allowed, which will only be executed if no case statement is.

-Specifically, in this example, the first match statement checks whether n matches to \emptyset .
+Specifically, in this example, the first case statement checks whether n matches to 0.
 If it does, it executes return 1.
-Then the second match statement checks whether n matches to x is int, which checks that n is an int (using isinstance) and assigns x = n if so, then checks whether $x > \emptyset$, and if so, executes return x factorial(x-1).
-If neither of those two statements are executed, the else statement triggers and executes raise TypeError("the argument to factorial must be an integer $>= \emptyset$ ").
+Then the second case statement checks whether n matches to x 'isinstance' int, which checks that n is an int (using isinstance) and assigns x = n if so, then checks whether x > 0, and if so, executes return x \ factorial(x-1).
+If neither of those two statements are executed, the else statement triggers and executes raise TypeError("the argument to factorial must be an integer >= 0").